 “Connections: A Relationship-Based Phase Model"

-This easy-to-follow manual for early childhood professionals incorporates the work of the renowned experts at JCFS’s Virginia Frank Center for Child Development and its more than 60 years as a therapeutic nursery.
+This easy-to-follow manual for early childhood professionals incorporates the work of the renowned experts at JCFS Chicago’s Virginia Frank Child Development Center and its more than 60 years as a therapeutic nursery.
 The guide emphasizes the importance of building strong teacher and caregiver relationships with young children to promote a secure, healthy, and productive learning environment.